DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

-In v24.1, the scroll bar automatically appears out of the box when the view area is larger than the specified component size.
-Use the following code for any kind of view:
+In v24.1, a scroll bar appears automatically when the DevExpress Blazor Scheduler’s view area is larger than specified component size.
+Use the following code for any Scheduler View (Day, Week, WorkWeek, Month, and Timeline):

 ```cs
 <style>